heikkipora/gitlab-radiator/README.md

 - ```port``` - HTTP port to listen on.
 Default value is 3000.
 - ```zoom``` - View zoom factor (to make your projects fit a display nicely).
 Default value is 1.0
 - ```columns``` - Number of columns to display (to fit more projects on screen).
 Default value is 1
 - ```colors``` - Define some custom colors.
-Available colors `success, failed, running, light-text, background, project-background, group-background, error-message-text, error-message-background
+Available colors `success-text, success-background, failed-text, failed-background, running-text, running-background, light-text, dark-text, background, project-background, group-background, error-message-text, error-message-background
 ` (you may have a look at `/public/colors.less`, the colorNames from config will replace value for `@<colorname>-color` less variable)

 Example yaml syntax: